supabase/edge-runtime/ext/node/polyfills/README.md

-# Deno Node.js compatibility
+# Supabase Node.js compatibility module

-This module is meant to have a compatibility layer for the [Node.js standard library](https://nodejs.org/docs/latest/api/).
+This crate is part of the Supabase Edge Runtime stack and implements a compatibility layer for the
+[Node.js standard library](https://nodejs.org/docs/latest/api/).

 **Warning**: Any function of this module should not be referred anywhere in the